renandantasp/Kodama/README.md

 The first step for defining the business logic was build some type of system/data design to attend some requirements:

 - [x] The user can create an account
   - [x] He can have an unique username
   - [x] He can select an image for his profile picture
   - [-] The user will receive an verification email for validate his account
 - [x] The user can login
   - [x] The user will be logged out after 30 minutes of inactivity
   - [-] The user can redefine his password if he forgets
 - [x] The user can follow another user
 - [x] The user can be followed for another user
   - [x] This would create a notification for the user
 - [x] The user can add games to his played list
 - [x] The user can add games to his backlog list
-- [-] The user can create essays
+- [x] The user can create essays
-  - [-] The essays can be associated with some specific game or not
+  - [x] The essays can be associated with some specific game or not
   - [-] The user's followers would be notified of that
 - [-] The user can create lists
   - [-] The user's followers would be notified of that